 Melatonin is not useful for kids who are waking up in the middle of the night.
 In these situations you need to do some trouble-shooting about what’s going wrong—is it illness?
 Anxiety?
 Too much napping?
 Is there a TV on in another room that is preventing them from sleeping soundly?

 I would never use melatonin in an infant.
 If you’re struggling with a sleepless newborn, Dr. Kathryn Bucklen has some solid advice to get you through the night.
 If you have an infant or toddler over six months of age with sleep troubles, I recommend sleep training techniques.
-See my article, “Stress, Cortisol, and Getting your Baby to Sleep.”
+See our article, “Stress, Cortisol, and Getting your Baby to Sleep.”

 The sad reality is that there is no magic sleeping pill for kids.
 The good news is that kids don’t need melatonin supplements—their bodies make it naturally.
 A melatonin surge about 30 minutes before bedtime means toddlers stay in bed and sleep well.
 We can trick their bodies into producing a melatonin surge when we want it.
-Here’s how:

 - Dim your house lights about 30 minutes before bedtime.
 Don’t wait until bedtime to shut off the lights.
 If necessary, cover windows to reduce natural light.

-- During the 30 minutes between light dimming and bedtime do quite activities together.
+- During the 30 minutes between light dimming and bedtime do quiet activities together.
 Tell stories, sing lullabies, rock or snuggle with your children.
 Many families say prayers.
 If you need to read a book, use a small clip-on LED reading light.

 - Make sure natural light enters your child’s room in the morning.
 Natural light exposure during wake-up time is important for melatonin regulation.
 If you’ve pulled down shades before bed, open them after your child falls asleep to allow the morning light to shine in.